jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 The `<fieldset>` and `<legend>` elements are a great way to break up more complex forms, and can greatly improve the flow and experience of filling a form out for many user groups:

-The `<fieldset>` element implicitly communicates a role of group—useful for grouping logically related items, and the `<legend>` provides the 'caption' or accessible name for it.
-Thus, communicating to assistive technology such as screen readers that the fields within are related and providing a label to annouce.

 ```html
 <form>
     <fieldset>